-For example, most work using LENATM software reports on children’s vocalization counts.
-Although this has been sometimes criticized as being more about quantity than quality (McDaniel, Yoder, Estes, & Rogers, 2020), this is a promising metric because it shows correlations with age (which is a proxy of development), and it can be extracted quite accurately with LENATM (Cristia et al., 2020).
+For example, most work using LENA® software reports on children’s vocalization counts – a derived metric because it is not simply a description of sections of the audio, but instead it integrates over the whole recording length.
+Although linguistic vocalization count has been criticized as being more about quantity than quality (McDaniel, Yoder, Estes, & Rogers, 2020), it is a promising metric of individuals’ vocalization development because it shows correlations with age (which is a proxy of development), and it can be extracted quite accurately with LENA® (Cristia et al., 2020).
 Additionally, the child vocalization count metric has been found to be concurrently and predictively correlated with an effect size r ~ .3 with standardized language scores in a meta-analysis (Wang, Williams, Dilley, & Houston, 2020).
-Thus despite representing a composite of skills, vocalization count may provide a useful estimate of vocalization development.
+LENA®’s child vocalization counts (CVC) aggregates all key child vocalizations detected as being linguistic.
+As a result, an increase in CVC could indicate an actual increase in how many linguistic vocalizations the child produces, or a change in how well they are detected as such by the algorithm.
+Thus, despite representing a composite of skills, vocalization count may provide a useful estimate of vocalization development.

 Here, we focus on two alternative composite metrics.
-One additional metric that can be derived once children’s vocalizations are split into crying, laughing, canonical, and non-canonical is the Linguistic Proportion: the proportion of vocalizations that are linguistic (canonical and non-canonical) out of all vocalizations.
-To our knowledge, this metric has not been extensively explored previously, but it is likely that this proportion increases with age.
+One metric that can be derived once children’s vocalizations are split into crying, laughing, canonical, and non-canonical is the Linguistic Proportion: the proportion of vocalizations that are linguistic (canonical and non-canonical) out of all vocalizations.
+To our knowledge, this metric has not been extensively explored previously, but it is likely that this proportion increases with age early on and eventually plateaus.

 Yet another metric that could be extracted to estimate relative linguistic complexity is the Canonical Proportion: the proportion of vocalizations that contain a canonical transition or syllable out of all linguistic (canonical and non-canonical) vocalizations.
-One recent study has established that the Canonical Proportion extracted from daylong recordings is significantly correlated with age in a multicultural and multilingual sample (Cychosz et al., 2019).
-Importantly, this association was established in a sample of children going up to 3 years of age, and thus well beyond the babbling period, and into first words and word combinations.

-There is a wider research base documenting the potential importance of the Canonical Proportion, and related metrics, although this work focuses on babbling and thus typically on infants under one year of age. a critical milestone involves the increasingly common production of canonical syllables, consonant-vowel or vowel-consonant sequences that resemble those found in adult speech (Oller, Eilers, Neal, & Cobo-Lewis, 1998).
-Given its adult-like consonant-vowel or vowel-consonant structure, canonical babble is considered to be a starting point on the path to recognizable speech. canonical syllables show a higher complexity given the smooth articulatory transition between a consonant and a vowel (or vice versa), when compared to more primitive sounds such as squeals, or isolated vowels.
-Some work suggests that Canonical Proportions above .15 are expected by about 10 months of age in typical development (Oller, 2000).
+Cychosz et al. (2021) found that the Canonical Proportion extracted from daylong recordings was significantly correlated with age in a multicultural and multilingual sample of children up to 3 years of age, and thus well beyond the babbling period, and into first words and word combinations.
+That study built on a wider research base documenting the potential importance of the Canonical Proportion, and related metrics, although this prior work focuses on babbling and thus typically on infants under one year of age.
+In these younger infants, a critical milestone involves the increasingly common production of canonical syllables, consonant-vowel or vowel-consonant sequences that resemble those found in adult speech (Oller, Eilers, Neal, & Cobo-Lewis, 1998).
+Given its adult-like consonant-vowel or vowel-consonant structure, canonical babble is considered to be a starting point on the path to recognizable speech.
+When compared to more primitive sounds such as squeals, or isolated vowels, canonical syllables show a higher complexity given the smooth articulatory transition between a consonant and a vowel (or vice versa).
+Some work suggests that Canonical Proportions above .15 are expected by about 10 months of age in typical development (Cychosz et al., 2021; Oller, 2000).
 In addition, the proportion of vocalizations containing a canonical syllable has been found to be more predictive of individual development than sheer vocalization counts in a sample of children diagnosed with an autism spectrum disorder (McDaniel et al., 2020).

+Crowdsourcing: A potential solution for annotation.